 Online time-slot reservation tickets are essential to visit some of the top sights in Rome such as the Colosseum and Villa Borghese Gallery.
 Although tickets are still sold on-site at the Vatican Museum, the slow-moving queue is endless — advance skip-the-lines tickets are the only sensible way to visit the museum and see the Sistine Chapel.
 Currently, there are no priority lines for anybody at the security checkpoints at St Peter’s Basilica but guided tours of the Vatican Museum often allow direct access to the church complex.
 The Capitoline Museums are usually easy to enter even without advance-purchase tickets.

 The tourist high season in Rome is increasingly long — making advance reservations whenever possible is sensible even at sights where online purchases are not mandatory.
 Tickets to top sights in Rome and the Vatican City sell out, often weeks in advance, even in months that traditionally used to be the shoulder or lower season.

-Tickets for the Vatican Museum and Sistine Chapel
+Online Tickets for the Vatican Museum and Sistine Chapel

 Guided tours are a good option for fast access.
 Many use routes available only to tours to reach the Sistine Chapel faster and without the crowds inside the museum – the Sistine Chapel is still likely to be packed though.
 Tour members may stay inside the museum until closing time while some use the quick entry door to St Peter’s to skip the long security lines.

-Skip-the-Line Tickets for St Peter’s Basilica in Rome
+Fast Admission to St Peter’s Basilica in Rome

 Time-slot reservations and skip-the-line tickets are increasingly available for top sights in Europe.
 Some sites require advance reservations such as the Sagrada Familia in Barcelona while the Anne Frank Huis and Van Gogh Museum in Amsterdam only sell tickets online – no queuing or purchasing of tickets at the museums at all.